fsantanna-no/p2p-tml-paper/rita-24/response.md

 In Section "3.2.3.
 The Time Machine", we now include the paragraph as follows:

-> The step delay is dynamically adjusted such that the whole time travel loop
+> "The step delay is dynamically adjusted such that the whole time travel loop
 > takes at most 1 second to complete.
 > Note that during this period, the application is frozen, and new inputs are
-> enqueued for further processing.
+> enqueued for further processing."

 ### Comment A.6